vanessasun64/NameEveryNumber/_posts/2020-01-03-working-on-REU-applications.md

 <!--more-->

-I worked on applications for summer research today, which are extremely hard for me because I’ve dealt with so much failure in the past 1.5 yrs including taking a class (multivariable calc) **four times** and almost taking a semester off from school.
+I worked on applications for summer research today, which are extremely hard for me because I’ve dealt with so much failure in the past 1.5 yrs, including taking a class (multivariable calc) **four times** and almost taking a semester off from school.
 I had to go through a lot of self doubt and soul searching in order to declare my math major.

 I sob every time I have to do these applications about my experiences with math.
 It feels like I'm dredging up all my pain and loneliness from that horrible time in my life.
 I had to do this recently, as I applied for extended funding from my scholarship program for my 5th year in order to finish my math major.